duckdb/duckdb-web/docs/extensions/json.md

 ```

 `json_array_remove` also takes a positive start and end index to delete a whole range of
-values from an JSON array:
+values from a JSON array:

 ```sql
 SELECT json_array_remove(arr, 2) AS "remove single element",